lCaveh/track-suggester/README.md

 ## Description

-_A webpage to recommend track path in programming for the users._
+_A webpage to recommend track path in web developing for the users.
+It is using a Bootstrap form to catch data from user and analyze it with Javascript and JQuery methods to find the user's approaches in web developing based on his/her answers. _

 ## Setup/Installation Requirements